DemisR/workshop-docker/02-Ports_volumes_etc.md

 ## Volumes

-Basicly volumes are special directories in containers "mounted" from somewhere.
+Basically, volumes are special directories in containers "mounted" from somewhere.

-Docker volumes are usefull for leave some files out of docker or sharing a directory/file between multiple containers/hosts.
+Docker volumes are useful for living some files out of docker or sharing a directory/file between multiple containers/hosts.

 You can use local storage or a remote storage (plugins or custom).